-- People experiencing direct care and support
+- people experiencing direct care and support

-- People using the agency (care home managers, team leaders, nursing staff, commissioners)
+- people using the agency (care home managers, team leaders, nursing staff, commissioners)

-- Nurses working for the agency
+- nurses working for the agency

-- Staff working in the agency (office staff)
+- office staff working in the agency

-- Registered manager for the agency
+- registered manager for the agency.

-- Policies and procedures - minutes of meetings and action plans for people, staff and relatives - complaint and concerns records, audits and outcomes - accident/incident records, audits and outcomes - Manager's overview of training, supervision, SSSC registration
+- policies and procedures - minutes of meetings and action plans for people, staff and relatives - complaint and concerns records, audits and outcomes - accident/incident records, audits and outcomes - manager's overview of training, supervision, SSSC registration.

-- Quality assurance and oversight of relevant policies, procedures, records and outcomes - for example, medication, support plans, the environment - how the improvement plans are developed, updated and shared - how the service gathers feedback and action take, including how this is built into induction and supervision - Analysis / evaluations from participation methods/ activities
+- quality assurance and oversight of relevant policies, procedures, records and outcomes - for example, medication, support plans, the environment - how the improvement plans are developed, updated and shared - how the service gathers feedback and action take, including how this is built into induction and supervision - analysis/evaluations from participation methods or activities.

-Quality indicator 2.3 Staff have the right skills and are confident and competent.
+Quality indicator 2.3: Staff have the right skills and are confident and competent